bgruening/where_does_my_trash_need_to_go/README.md

 Please make sure you separate columns with tabs, not spaces.

 If you have a question or are unsure about your trash-type please fill an [issue](https://github.com/bgruening/where_does_my_trash_need_to_go/issues) we will make sure our trash-experts will help.

+## Apps

+For the south of the Freiburg/Germany area there is a trash app called _ALB Abfall App_ (thanks to @dpryan79)